fastenhealth/blog/_posts/2025-08-19-developers-need-to-know-access-to-claims-data.md

 author: jason
 ---

 Our previous post, [Who's Actually Required to Provide Access to Clinical Data](https://blog.fastenhealth.com/developers-need-to-know-access-to-clinical-data), covered the provider side of healthcare APIs.
-Now let's complete the picture with **payers**: the insurance companies and government programs that pay for healthcare services.
+Now let's complete the picture with payers: the insurance companies and government programs that pay for healthcare services.

 If providers hold the clinical story (diagnoses, treatments, outcomes), payers hold the financial story: **claims data** (billing records, coverage decisions, payment history, prior authorization).
 For developers building comprehensive healthcare apps,